-You are eligible for the hospice benefit when your healthcare provider and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
-You may receive care from any Medicarecertified hospice program.
-Your plan is obligated to help you find Medicarecertified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out- of-network Hospice care You are eligible for the hospice benefit when your healthcare provider and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
+You may receive care from any Medicare-certified hospice program.
+Your plan is obligated to help you find Medicare- certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
 Your hospice provider can be a network provider or an out-of-network provider.

-Covered services include:

-- Drugs for symptom control and pain relief

-- Short-term respite care

-- Home care

-When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.

-For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis:

-Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
-While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.

-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not CCA Medicare Preferred
+Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
+For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
+While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for. (continued) When you enroll in a M hospice program, your your Part A and Part B your terminal prognosis Original Medicare, not hospice services and services related to s are paid for by

-Hospice care (continued)

-You will be billed Original Medicare cost sharing.

-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).

-- If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services. - If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services.

-For services that are covered by CCA

-Medicare Preferred but are not covered by

-Medicare Part A or B: CCA Medicare

-Preferred will continue to cover plancovered services that are not covered

-under Part A or B whether or not they are

-related to your terminal prognosis.
-You

-pay your plan cost-sharing amount for
+Hospice care (continued) You will be billed Original Medicare cost sharing.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non- urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
+If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services.
+If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services.
+For services that are covered by CCA Medicare Value but are not covered by Medicare Part A or B: CCA Medicare Value will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost-sharing amount for these services. (continued)

-these services.